techlore/VPN-reviews/README.md

 - For our simple VPN results [click here](https://github.com/techlore-official/VPN-reviews/blob/master/simple-VPN-chart.csv)
 - For our full comparison chart [click here](https://github.com/techlore-official/VPN-reviews/blob/master/complete-VPN-chart.csv)
+- For our in-depth video reviews for every service we test, [click here.](https://www.youtube.com/playlist?list=PL3KeV6Ui_4CYTOvbZrElePOSJZAUlx2Yr)
-- For a status of VPNs we are looking to review or currently reviewing [click here.](https://github.com/techlore-official/VPN-reviews/blob/master/status.md)
+- For a list of VPNs we are looking to review or currently reviewing [click here.](https://github.com/techlore-official/VPN-reviews/blob/master/status.md)

 ## Our Review Protocol & Testing Methodology
 We make our VPN reviews systematic to exclude as much bias as possible.
 You’ll find our [review protocol here](https://github.com/techlore-official/VPN-reviews/blob/master/review-protocol.md); you are even able to modify our percentages and scoring to fit your individual needs.